ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 ---

-I'm an Industrial Engineering MSc Graduate from University of Windsor under the supervision of [Dr. Guoqing Zhang](https://www.uwindsor.ca/engineering/mame/337/dr-guoqing-zhang).
+I am a Data Scientist at [OpenHouse.ai](https://openhouse.ai/) and a Master's student in Computer Science at Georgia Tech.
+I previously obtained my MASc in Industrial Engineering from the University of Windsor.

-My research interests primarily cover a broad range of topics in machine learning and optimization in both applied and theoretical sense.
+My research interests primarily cover a broad range of topics in machine learning and optimization in both applied and theoretical settings.
 To mention a few:
 - Graph representation learning, and deep learning on graphs.
 - Deep reinforcement learning and sequential decision-making.
 - Combinatorial optimization and operations research.
 -	Learning to optimize & Decision-focused learning.

-Moreover, I always have an eye for advances and research in fundamental areas of AI such as novel deep learnig **optimization techniques**, **learning methods and dynamics**, **meta-learning** and **multi-task learning**.
+Beyond these specific topics, I maintain a strong interest in the foundations of AI, keeping a close eye on advances in **optimization techniques**, **learning dynamics**, **meta-learning**, and **multi-task learning**.

 <br>
 <div style="text-align:center">